oblivia-simplex/MAIAN/README.md

 To help keep this and other future tools free and up to date, consider donating Ether to our account: 0xfd03b29b5c20f878836a3b35718351adf24f4a06

+## Update

+Ported the code to Python3, and fixed numerous dependency bugs, where the interface of the functions used by MAIAN had changed.